ltelab/disdrodb/docs/source/install.rst

-Install the python developing environment ............................................
+Install the disdrobd package dependencies ............................................

 You can use either conda or pip :